History of Halloween and Its Traditions

 The wearing of costumes was an attempt by people to protect themselves from the spirits by both scaring them away and shielding their true identity from the spirits.

 Also, on transition days, such as this, the normal rules of daily life were relaxed somewhat, thereby allowing people to act out in ways that were not normally acceptable in every day life.
-Doing this both helped to hide ones identity so their actions would not be attributed to them and, more likely, have people associate the actions as being that of the character the person was portraying rather than the individuals themselves.
+Disguising themselves with a costume both helped to hide ones identity so their actions would not be attributed to them and, more likely, to have people associate the actions as being that of the character the person was portraying rather than the individuals themselves.

 In modern times the costumes, in addition to adding to the merriment also allow people to take on roles that are out of normal character.

 Dressing in costumes and acting out of character can also be seen in the custom of trick or treating.
 In times past people in costume would visit the homes of friends and neighbors and partake of food and beverage.

 Over time this evolved into the custom of children, dressing in costume and going from house to house seeking treats.
 The trick portion of the trick or treat scenario involved the somewhat parallel custom of children, in the tradition of people being released from the rules of every day life and the hiding of identity with a costume, going from house to house, under the cover of darkness, and inflicting minor damage on neighboring homes.